Welcome to the Heart Failure Clinic

 - A 6-minute walk test to check for endurance and activity tolerance

-We encourage patients to have a loved one accompany him/her to this lengthy visit for support and to help in the education process.
+We encourage patients to have a loved one accompany him/her to this initial visit for support.
 Loved ones are more than welcome to attend each visit if necessary.

 After your initial visit, typical visits will last about 30 minutes and include: